vanillartwork/aws-ss-clash/docs/getting-started.md

 ssh-keygen -t rsa -b 4096 -C "you@example.com" -f ~/.ssh/id_rsa
 ```

+> [!NOTE]
+> `you@example.com` is an example comment.
+Replace it with your own email address or another identifiable label.

 You will be prompted for a private key passphrase:

 - **Leave it empty** (press Enter twice) for convenience.